yukun-dong/how-to/Command-and-Response-(Preview-Feature).md

         }
         ```

-    * Provide the `commandNameOrPattern` that can trigger this command handler.
-Usally it's the command name defined in your manifest, or you can use RegExp to handle a complex command (e.g. with some options in the command message)
+    1. Provide the `commandNameOrPattern` that can trigger this command handler.
+Usally it's the command name defined in your manifest, or you can use RegExp to handle a complex command (e.g. with some options in the command message).

-    * Implement `handleCommandReceived` to handle the command and return a response that will be used to notify the end users.
+    1. Implement `handleCommandReceived` to handle the command and return a response that will be used to notify the end users.
         * You can retrieve useful information for the conversation from the `context` parameter if needed.
         * You can build your response data in text format or follow the steps bellow to use adaptive card to render rich content in Teams:
-            * Prepare your adaptive card content in a JSON file （e.g. myCard.json) under the `bot/adaptiveCards` folder, here is a sample adaptive card JSON payload:
+            * Prepare your adaptive card content in a JSON file（e.g. myCard.json) under the `bot/adaptiveCards` folder, here is a sample adaptive card JSON payload:
                 ```json
                 {
                     "type": "AdaptiveCard",